aw0s/ls-command/README.md

 Examples: `python ls.py -a directory`, `python ls.py -ltA directory`.
 You can use all of the flags at the same time.

 # Additional knowledge about ls flags
-You can read more about flags and generally about `ls` typing `man ls` in Linux terminal.
+You can read more about flags and generally about `ls` by typing `man ls` in Linux terminal.